jezhumble/cdsite/_pages/implementing/architecture.md

 title: Architecture
 ---

-In the context of enterprise architecture there are typically multiple attributes we are concerned about, for example availability, security, performance, security, usability and so forth.
+In the context of enterprise architecture there are typically multiple attributes we are concerned about, for example availability, security, performance, usability and so forth.
 In continuous delivery, we introduce two new architectural attributes: testability and deployability.

 In a _testable_ architecture, we design our software such that most defects can (in principle, at least) be discovered by developers by running automated tests on their workstations.
 We shouldn't need to depend on complex, integrated environments in order to do the majority of our acceptance and regression testing.